Home Page

 By April 1931, the picture quality was much improved

 In April of 1931 von Ardenne had made a flying spot film scanner.
 It produced a 60 line picture, using a horizontal scan rate of 1500 Hz. and a vertical scan rate of 25 Hz.
 An 8000 volt power supply was used on the CRT.
+Here is the receiver used in the system.

 The scanner, with the CRT and raster visible